tomaszmittlener/gifduck/README.md

 ### Example Further development features:

 - [ ] [BE] Introduce pagination

   - find the optimal way to make pagination for both services at once
   - goal: client can paginate through results

+- [ ] [BE] Introduce image type filter
+  - let user decide which type of image he wants to search
+  - goal: client can choose search between gifs and images

 ### Things to do: